 Importing a Car to Switzerland

 Bringing your car to Switzerland is rather challenging and not cheap.
-You can find all the necessary information following the link: www.stva.zh.ch
+You can find all the necessary information on the webpage of STVA.

 Renting a Car in Switzerland